 The area becomes red only when white coats forms on the tongue and they tend to peel off after some time.

 Glossitis usually refers to tongue sores that leave behind a reddish surface.
 As the tongue appears smooth and shiny, there’s always a considerable loss of lingual papillae.
 Due to swelling, the person might find it difficult to swallow, chew or speak with someone else.

 If the causes have to be noted down, then the tongue condition could be due to Anemia, Vitamin B deficiency and viral, bacterial or fungal infection.
 At a later stage, the person might have to bear Syphilis due to Glossitis and atrophy of lingual papillae.

-On a concluding note, the person can always get rid of tongue bumps through many natural remedies.
+On a concluding note, the person can always get rid of such different types of tongue bumps through many natural remedies.
 He or she should always eat nutrient-rich foodstuffs, and maintain oral hygiene from time to time.